lnguy7/cs225FinalProject/report.md

         This function returns the total size of our featureFile_ vector, which is also the amount of streamer id's that we have.
 This is just a simple getter to access size since we don't have access outside of the class to get private variables without this.
 This runs in O(1) time. getMutualMap()-
         This function returns our mutualmap_ private variable.
 This variable was earlier populated by getMutuals(), but since it is stored as a private variable, we don't have to rebuild the map every time we want to access the edges of our data conviniently.
 However, for outside classes to have access to this map, we have this getter to provide access to it.
-This runs in O(1) time.
+This runs in O(1) time. printEdges()-
+        This function prints out all of the edges in our graph to the terminal using cout.
+This is mostly used for testing purposes.
+Runs in O(n) time. printFeature()-
+        This function prints out all of data in our feature vector (which holds all of the streamer data) to the terminal using cout.
+This is mostly used for testing purposes.
+Runs in O(n) time.

 BTree Class:
     This class is our tree representation of our data.
 We used this to sort and store our data in a way that is convenient to access.
 The nodes were sorted in order of viewership so we can access the data here based on viewcount per channel.